 Finally, be sure to play devil’s advocate during the deal review, so you can predict where and how the customer might throw down obstacles.
 These can be anything from the standard build vs. buy questions, to concerns over time-to-value or end user rollout.
 Additionally, pay attention to “outside-in” factors that might impact the customer’s ability to spend money, e.g. a global pandemic, updated guidance (8-K), or indicators of insolvency.
 And don’t pat yourself on the back for not identifying any potential red flags.
 Significant deals always have objections—so if you truly can’t find any, the transaction might not be as valuable as you thought.

-By posing these questions during the deal review, sales managers can be exponentially more successful at positioning the team to win the account.
+By posing these deal review questions, sales managers can be exponentially more successful at positioning the team to win the account.
 Furthermore, because they’ve prepared in advance to anticipate customer needs, they’ll have a greater opportunity to build credibility and elevate the value of the deal.